dtcenter/METplus/docs/Contributors_Guide/testing.rst

 description.
 If they are not added to the markers list, then a warning will be output when running the tests.

-There are many unit tests for METplus and false failures can occur if all of the are attempted to run at once.
 To run only tests with a given marker, run::

     pytest internal/tests/pytests -m <MARKER-NAME>